 Stobo Castle, near Peebles offer a number of Spa packages including the Morning Chill-Out, Lazy Afternoon or Luxury Spa Day to name a few.
 There are a wide range of treatments to choose from including facial, eye and body treatments, massage, Darphin skincare, alternative therapies as well as personal training and fitness options.

-Opening in 2020, the SCHLOSS Roxburghe Spa near Kelso is located in the central Borders.
+Due to open in 2022, the SCHLOSS Roxburghe Spa near Kelso is located in the central Borders.
 A grand setting in a super parkland location provides an ideal excuse to stay a little longer and enjoy afternoon tea!

 Alternatively you may wish to try award winning Doxford Hall, just off Northumberland’s Heritage Coast, who also offer half and full day spa and leisure packages, including body and facial treatments by Decleor.

 Book a beauty treatment and enjoy some well-deserved pampering in the comfort of your Crabtree & Crabtree holiday home with Glo Pamper.